The Arkansas Medicaid Management Information System is an automated data processing system that

 Medical Policy History Component

 The Medical Policy History component of the Claims Processing Subsystem audits all claims.
-That is, it compares the current claim data to its file of previous claims to be sure that the beneficiary has not exceeded the limits placed on Medicaid assistance, the claim is not a duplicate, and the relationships among the data elements are appropriate.
+That is, it compares the current claim data to its file of previous claims to be sure that the client has not exceeded the limits placed on Medicaid assistance, the claim is not a duplicate, and the relationships among the data elements are appropriate.
 If, for example, a provider bills Medicaid for performing an appendectomy on a patient who had her appendix removed 15 months ago, the Medical Policy History component will catch that error.

 If the claim passes these audits, it is checked against the Prior Authorization File.
 Some procedures can be paid for only if Medicaid approves the procedure in advance.
 The Medical Policy History component first checks whether the procedure requires prior authorization and, if so, then checks whether that authorization was given.